dennisja/twitter-app-only-auth/README.md

     } else if (err.request) {
       // do something with error due to request
     } else {
-      // check what went wromg
+      // check what went wrong
       console.log(err.message);
     }
   });